-In the first quarter of 2020, more than 50% of all Amazon’s sales were made by third-party sellers, with Amazon sellers in the US generating more than 50 billion dollars in revenue in the US.
+In 2021, 54% of all Amazon’s sales were made by third-party sellers, with Amazon sellers in the US generating more than 50 billion dollars in revenue in the US.

 Despite the Amazon statistics though, competition is becoming increasingly fierce, with more and more business-minded people realising the opportunities that becoming an Amazon seller can provide.
 If you don’t approach Amazon third-party selling in the right way and have both an educated and adaptive strategy in place, you can end up making little to no profit on the platform.